Code-Institute-Submissions/TeamWorkTasks/README.md

 - As an authenticated user, if there are no tasks present in my account, I should be alerted to this and prompted to add a task.

-- As authenticated user I want to be able to view Today’s Tasks available across all Task Lists.
+- As authenticated user I want to be able to view Today’s Tasks.

-- As authenticated user I want to be able to view Today’s Tasks, if there are none, then I should see a message alerting me of this.
+- As authenticated user I want to be able to view Today’s Tasks.

-- As authenticated user I want to be able to view Tomorrow’s Tasks, if there are none, then I should see a message alerting me of this.
+- As authenticated user I want to be able to view Tomorrow’s Tasks.

-- As authenticated user I want to be able to view Tomorrow’s Tasks, if there are none, then I should see a message alerting me of this.
+- As authenticated user I want to be able to view Tomorrow’s Tasks.

-- As authenticated user I want to be able to view Overdue Tasks, if there are none, then I should see a message alerting me of this.
+- As authenticated user I want to be able to view Overdue Tasks.

-- As authenticated user I want to be able to view Overdue Tasks, if there are none, then I should see a message alerting me of this.
+- As authenticated user I want to be able to view Overdue Tasks.

+- As an authenticated user I want to be able to mark tasks as complete.

+- As an authenticated user I want to be able to delete completed tasks.

-- As an authenticated user, I should be able to see a list of all task lists available.
+- As an authenticated user I want to be able to edit each task as follows:

-#### Task options
-- Edit task title.
+    - Edit task title,

-- Delete task.
+    - Delete task,
     - Alter due date.

 ## Challenges